 Disclaimers; and

-Contractual issues
+Contractual issues.

 Sheffield Hallam University

 Sheffield Hallam has an existing law clinic which provides a diverse range of advice.
 Rebecca Draper from the clinic noted that it is expanding into commercial legal advice and is proposing to apply for an Alternative Business Structure (ABS) licence.
 It was explained the proposed move to ABS status should help the clinic better position itself to respond to the changing qualification landscape for solicitors, allow the clinic to widen the breadth and complexity of work undertaken, and ensure authorisation to undertake reserved legal activities.
 Whilst the clinic would offer its services free of charge for the first 12 months, careful consideration was being given to the possibility of charging some fees to support the clinic’s activities.
 Whilst the clinic would obtain a separate identity if it were to become an ABS, there would be continued financial and other support from the University.
 Clinic staff had been hired on non-academic contracts specifically to work in the clinic.
 Currently clinic students are assessed by way of reflection, although this may change in the future.
 Students are supervised and will continue to be supervised, internally by qualified solicitors.